microsounds/atelier/readme.md

 <!-- start of document -->

 This is my primary computing setup, a self-contained graphical shell environment for Debian GNU/Linux.
-* Git is used to maintain an identical and reproducible setup across multiple machines.
+* Git is used to maintain an identical and reproducible setup across any number of machines.
-* A series of post-install scripts in [`~/.once.d`](.once.d) document and reproduce system-wide deviations from a fresh install.
+* A series of [procedural](#On-declarative-OSes) post-install scripts in [`~/.once.d`](.once.d) document and reproduce system-wide deviations from a fresh install.
+	* _Git hooks ensure a [consistent running environment](#Applying-changes-automatically-after-state-change) even when the underlying state changes._
 	* _A [suite of unit tests](.github/workflows/ci.yml) ensures a reproducible installation with each revision._

 Detailed installation instructions are provided, along with some documentation for the most essential components.